OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

       **WSGI**
         Web Server Gateway Interface.
 WSGI is a standard interface for Python Web applications to communicate with Web servers.

       **YAML**
         YAML is a data serialization format designed for human readability and interaction with scripting languages.

-      **zc.buildout**
-        System for managing development buildouts.

-      **zc.recipe.egg**
-        Recipe for installing Python package distributions as eggs.

       **Zope**
         Zope is an open source application server for building content management systems, intranets, portals, and custom applications.
 Zope is written in Python, an object-oriented scripting language.

       **zope.component**
         Zope Component Architecture

       **zope.deferredimport**
         The zope.deferredimport package provided facilities for defining names in modules that will be imported from somewhere else when used.